api3dao/airnode/packages/airnode-examples/README.md

 ### 8. Create Airnode secrets

 Airnode is configured by two files - `config.json` and `secrets.env`.
-The `config.json` was already created in previous step.
-The latter, `secrets.env` can be generated it using:
+The `config.json` was created in previous step.
+The latter, `secrets.env` can be generated by running:

 ```sh
 yarn create-airnode-secrets
 ```

-> If you are using docker for Windows/WSL or docker for mac and you want to connect to your local hardhat network, you
+> If you are using docker for Windows/WSL or docker for Mac and you want to connect to your local hardhat network, you
 > will need to modify the generated `secrets.env` file found in `integrations/<integration-name>/` by replacing the
 > provider URL with the following: `PROVIDER_URL=http://host.docker.internal:8545`.
 This is a docker limitation.
 See:
 > https://stackoverflow.com/a/24326540.